-There is one (1) new public park, and one (1) park renovation project, currently in development within a two (2) mile radius of the Project site.
-The development of these new parks and projects would provide new open space, new recreational amenities, and enhanced recreational opportunities that would be accessible to future Project residents and that may provide sufficient recreation amenities to serve the needs of those residents.
-However, as previously noted, these one (1) projects is not fully funded at this time and is in need of additional funding.
+There is one (1) park renovation project currently in development within a two (2) mile radius of the Project site.
+The development of this project would provide new open space, new recreational amenities, and enhanced recreational opportunities that would be accessible to future Project residents and that may provide sufficient recreation amenities to serve the needs of those residents.
+As noted earlier in this report, the Project is an affordable senior housing project and the proposed park renovation project at Las Palmas Senior Center would directly serve the future seniors residents of the Project.
+Additionally, the proposed park renovation project at Las Palmas Senior Center is not fully funded at this time and is in need of additional funding.